1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 ### Calculate loc for cover

 Calculate locations for coverage.
-Use for correct code coverage when using genericCoverage.xml who contains only covered lines.
+Use for correct code coverage when using genericCoverage.xml which contains only covered lines.

 ```
 sonar.bsl.calculateLineCover=true